pnnl/ExaGO/docs/web/petsc_install.md

 ## PETSc

-Portable Extensible Toolkit for Scientific Computation ([PETSc](https://www.mcs.anl.gov/petsc/)) is a popular high-performance numerical library for large-scale scientific computation.
+The Portable Extensible Toolkit for Scientific Computation ([PETSc](https://www.mcs.anl.gov/petsc/)) is a popular high-performance numerical library for large-scale scientific computation.
 It includes a suite of high-performance linear, nonlinear, time-stepping, and optimization solvers.
 PETSc also includes a framework for managing unstructured networks called [`DMNetwork`](https://www.mcs.anl.gov/petsc/dmnetwork/index.html) which is used by SCOPFLOW for topology and data (component) management.

 ### 1. Download
-Download the PETSc release version (ver 3.13)
+Download the PETSc release version (v3.13)
 ```
 git clone https://bitbucket.org/petsc/petsc petsc
 ```